vonglasow/atoum-documentation/source/en/mocking_systems.rst

    ;

-In the case of the last example, you should instead use `methodsMatching`_.
+In the last example, you should instead use `methodsMatching`_.

 .. note::
    The syntax uses anonymous functions (also called closures) introduced in PHP 5.3.
 Refer to `PHP manual <http://php.net/functions.anonymous>`__ for more information on the subject.